Model Extraction Attacks on Graph Neural Networks: Taxonomy and Realization: Introduction

-\item We define seven types of extraction attacks with different adversarial knowledge and realize them via adaptive attack strategies.
-We implement them by utilizing known background knowledge and constructing a surrogate training graph to build a duplicated model.
+\item We define seven types of model extraction attacks under the above framework and realise them via adaptive attack strategies.
+We implement each attack by utilising known background knowledge and constructing a surrogate training graph to build a duplicated model.

 \item We evaluate our attacks over three real-world datasets.
-Our experiments show that, our attacks can effective extract a duplicated model similar as the target model.
+The experiments confirm that, our attacks can effectively extract a duplicated model that is similar to the target model.
 Most of the duplicated models achieve nearly equal accuracy as the target, and more than $85\%$ prediction results from them are the same as the target.

 \end{itemize}